 - Browser viewport size changes

 Each event tracked is saved in our cloud database using a time stamp which is later used to replay back the events in sequential order.
-The Hotjar script will track your visitor as they visit different pages using a first-party cookie, enabling you to playback the entire session in a single Recording.
+The Hotjar Tracking Code will track your visitor as they visit different pages using a first-party cookie, enabling you to playback the entire session in a single Recording.

 Hotjar will suppress keystroke data except for input fields which have been whitelisted.
 You can also suppress data within specific text fields or all on-page email addresses/numbers which might contain sensitive information about your users.